PoisotLab/ms_network_prediction/manuscript.md

 ## How do we determine what interaction networks are feasible?

-Many approaches to understand the relationship between ecological network structure and feasibility.
+For several decades, ecologists have aimed to understand how complex ecological networks persist through time.
+May's original work on the diversity-stability "paradox" considered purely random networks of interactions.

+We know that ecological networks are not structured randomly.
+Some properties, like connectance, are highly predictable [@macdonaldRevisitingLinksSpeciesScaling2020].

+SVD-entropy, allesina, niche-model, cascade model]

 These can be divided into structural and dynamic approaches.
 Structural approaches [@allesinaStabilityCriteriaComplex2012] only consider the topology of the metaweb (although the criteria for “structural” stability models was originally derived from fixed-point stability criteria for the generalized LV model).
 Dynamical approaches consider the dynamics of energy flow in a food-web [@delmasSimulationsBiomassDynamics2017].
 Further ‘stability’ and ‘feasibility’ have different dimensions---resilience to environmental change, extinction, etc [@dominguez-garciaUnveilingDimensionsStability2019].

 # Interactions